pureooze/pureooze.github.io/src/blog/posts/2025-10-07-memory-bank-labels-in-html.md

 Imagine if the `<button>` in the code above needed to have `X` as its text.
 This is not very informative to screen reader users and we need a better way to indicate what this button does.
 There are also many elements that do not have default accessible names, so we may need to provide labels for them as well.

 ## Labeling Elements
 The `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information related to its target element.
 This information is often presented to users through a tooltip and read by **some** screen readers.
-Note that `title` is a [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) so it is avaliable on all HTML elements.
+Note that `title` is a [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) so it is available on all HTML elements.

 Unfortunately because `title` was introduced in very early versions of HTML there are several accessibility issues with it which created the need for more modern approaches:
 - the `<label>` element